Mutyala-Veera-Abhi-Nanda/Deep-audio-classifier/README.md

 #### Algorithm Description

 - Dataset: The dataset includes various audio clips labeled as Capuchin bird calls, non-Capuchin bird calls, and other forest sounds.
-The data come from a well-

-defined source Kaggle competition dataset.
+The data come from a well-defined source Kaggle competition dataset.

 - Steps: